 Small Claims Court is the place people go if their case involves amounts between $5,001 and $35,000.
+You have to have a litigation guardian if you are under 19.
 You can have a lawyer in Small Claims Court, but most of the time, people represent themselves.
-You have to have a litigation guardian if you are under 19 and, if your cases involves personal injury, you have to have a lawyer.
+However, if you are under 19 and your case involves personal injury, you have to have a lawyer.

 Small Claims Court is a division of British Columbia’s Provincial Court.
 It generally costs less and takes less time than going to Supreme Court.
-A judge alone hears cases in Small Claims Court.
+A judge alone hears cases in Small Claims Court (there are no juries).
 Learn more about making a civil claim on SmallClaimsBC.ca.
-This website has several how-to videos, it describes the steps you have to follow and it lists the court forms to fill out.
+This website has several how-to videos which describe the steps you have to follow and the court forms you need to fill out.
 The Law Centre website at the University of Victoria contains a series of factsheets about Small Claims Court.

 The Supreme Court of BC is the place where most larger claims are heard, for lawsuits over $35,000.
 If you have been in a motor vehicle accident, and you are suing for $50,000 or less, then your claim will be dealt with in the Civil Resolution Tribunal (see below).

 In this court, a judge or a jury would hear the case.
 But usually it’s a judge alone.
 Learn more about civil matters in the Supreme Court at SupremeCourtBC.ca.

 The Civil Resolution Tribunal (CRT) is an online dispute resolution platform created to help people resolve certain types of disputes quickly.
 Each dispute must go through mandatory negotiation and mediation phases, where the parties can negotiate with each other.
 If they still can’t resolve the matter, then they have a “hearing” online or over the phone.

 It is a unique tribunal as it deals with many issues that would have otherwise been dealt with in Small Claims Court or Supreme Court.
 The CRT deals with: